 Feel free to use any identity provider of your choice.
-The how-tos for the most popular identity platform solutions that provide a pre-configured Miro application link can be seen below:
+The how-tos for the most popular identity platform solutions can be seen below:

 First, go to your identity provider's configuration panel and follow the provider's instructions to configure Single Sign-On.

 Then be sure to add the following data (however, depending on the identity provider you may have more or fewer fields to be filled out.
 We recommend skipping optional fields or set everything to default values).

 - Protocol: SAML 2.0